Forensic Psychology Masters Programs

 Masters in Forensic Psychology Program Overview

-There are two primary tracks in forensic psychology masters programs: licensure and non-licensure.
-While some forensic psychology master's programs prepare students for state-licensure and certification, others do not.
-Furthermore, some forensic psychology master's programs prepare students for entry into PhD programs while others do not.
-It is important to understand your future goals related to becoming a forensic psychologist prior to enrolling in a program, so that you can use your program to prepare for your career or future training.
+Additionally, there are two primary tracks in forensic psychology masters programs to choose from: licensure and non-licensure.
+Are you interested in research?
+Or hoping to practice in a clinical setting?
+While some forensic psychology masters programs prepare students for state-licensure and certification, others do not.
+Furthermore, some masters in forensic psychology programs are designed to lead into PhD programs.
+It is important to understand your goals prior to choosing a program.
+This way you can use your studies to prepare for your career or future training.

 Masters in Forensic Psychology Potential Curriculum

 Forensic Psychology Masters programs' curricula combine core and elective coursework covering psychology and legal subjects.
 Students are also typically required to complete a thesis paper and an externship.
 In class, students study legal cases, past psychological research and basic criminal justice concepts.
 This may help them develop an understanding of the judicial system and of the psychological theories that apply to criminology and a range of legal proceedings.
 Students may also learn to locate, analyze and present forensic findings for courts, judges, attorneys and counseling or rehabilitative agencies.
 Common courses might include the following.

 - Conducting forensic research